AsfandToor/NeuralSteganography/README.md

 There is a breaking change in pytorch 1.2, make sure to use pytorch 1.0 as in requirements.txt.

-## Online Demo

-Our online demo can be found at [https://steganography.live/](https://steganography.live/).

 ## Language model

 Experiments in the paper use the medium (345M parameter) GPT model via [pytorch_transformers](https://github.com/huggingface/pytorch-transformers).
 For compute reasons the default in this code base is the small version but the medium or large versions can be used by changing the `model_name` parameter of `get_model`.